wwalexander/river/README.md

 Running
 -------

-River calls `ffmpeg`/`avconv` and `ffprobe`\`avprobe` to transcode and audio files.
+River calls `ffmpeg`/`avconv` and `ffprobe`/`avprobe` to transcode and audio files.
 If your operating system has a package manager, look for a package called `ffmpeg` or `libav-tools` and install it.
 Otherwise, download an FFmpeg build from [the official website](https://www.ffmpeg.org/download.html), and either copy the `ffmpeg` and `ffprobe` executables to this directory, somewhere in your system's PATH, or add the location of the executables to your system's PATH.
 Windows and OS X releases should come with the executables bundled.

 Hopefully, in the future, River will call `libav*` directly rather than running executables.